EMANATION 2019 will be on display April 2, 2019 – December 31, 2019

 Save The Date, November 9, 2019!

-Celebrate the Emanation 2019 exhibition with afternoon activities, performances, and an evening (invite-only) cocktail reception.
+Celebrate the Emanation 2019 exhibition with an afternoon of creative activities, studio demonstrations, tours, performances, and an evening (invite-only) cocktail reception.

 Image right: Phantom Frequencies 6/2/19 performance, Emanation 2019, photo by Ryan Collerd.

 When I first visited Wheaton Arts and Cultural Center, I was captivated, puzzled, and delighted.
 What was this place, with its faux Victorian buildings and cutesy shoppes?
 And the museum – who puts red flocked wallpaper in a museum?
 And when I visited the studio I was overwhelmed at the scale and elegance of the structure.
 It was noisy and dangerous.
 I was nervous and tentative.
 I was invited to blow something.
 I was terrified.

 When I was invited to curate one of WheatonArts’ Emanation exhibitions, I jumped at the chance.
 I had curated one exhibition of glass art decades before.
 They were all glass artists of some reputation.
 Generally I like to reach out to artists who are not medium specific and who would embrace the opportunity to work in a new medium and welcome the challenge.

 The artists in this iteration of Emanation have not previously worked in glass, but are creative thinkers and problem solvers, who have embraced the opportunity to experiment in a new medium.
 They are up to the task and open to collaboration.
 Hot glass is dangerous, and working with this medium requires a knowledge and particular set of skills that has been developed over centuries.
 The artists in the studio who will be collaborating with the Emanation artists have these skills and are adept in translating the artists’ ideas from drawings or written descriptions to the sculpture conceived by the artists.

 ~Julie Courtney, Curator

 Click the links below to see the past Emanation exhibitions.